-- Hazard Mitigation Grant Program (HMGP); - Flood Mitigation Assistance Grant Program (FMA); - Building Resilient Infrastructure and Communities (BRIC), which replaced the Pre-Disaster Mitigation (PDM) Grant Program; - Safeguarding Tomorrow Revolving Loan Fund Program (STRLF).
+- Hazard Mitigation Grant Program (HMGP); - Flood Mitigation Assistance Grant Program (FMA); - Building Resilient Infrastructure and Communities (BRIC), which replaced the Pre-Disaster Mitigation (PDM) Grant Program; and - Safeguarding Tomorrow Revolving Loan Fund Program (STRLF).

 Eligible applicants for the grant programs include state and local governments and federally recognized tribes.
 Certain nonprofit organizations may apply for HMGP.
-Eligible entities for STRLF are states, the District of Columbia, Puerto Rico, and federally recognized tribes with major disaster declarations in the five-year period ending January 1, 2021.
-Individuals may not apply for HMA funding, but they may benefit from a community application.
+Individuals may not apply for HMA funding, but may benefit from a community application.
+Eligible entities for STRLF are states, the District of Columbia, Puerto Rico, and federally-recognized tribes with major disaster declarations between January 1, 2016 and January 1, 2021.
 Applicants to all four programs must have FEMA-approved hazard mitigation plans.